You are here

 Truancy is a complicated issue.
 It is a symptom or outcome of various conditions and circumstances that eventually lead to a student not attending school.
 It is one of the earliest indicators of students needing help and if not addressed effectively, can result in a student eventually dropping out of school.
 Working with each truant student as soon as attendance issues become known is one of the earliest opportunities to identify and address a student's learning and social and emotional needs with the goal of the student becoming more engaged in the learning process and on a path toward academic success.

-To learn more about truancy including its causes and effects see the Truancy Fact Sheet from the National Center for School Engagement.
+To learn more about truancy including its causes and effects see the Truancy Fact Sheet (PDF) from the National Center for School Engagement.

 The answers to the following questions explain the developmental process that led to determining truancy rates and information to better understand Colorado’s truancy data: